Close

 Transit and Special Categories

-Transit visas permit 48-hour airport transit or 5-day territorial transit.
+Transit visas (Type A) are issued to foreign citizens who need to transit through a Bosnian airport when traveling to another country, allowing flight changes but not departure from the airport.
 Diplomatic and official visas serve government representatives, while family reunion visas enable joining relatives holding Bosnian residence permits.

-Most visa types offer both single-entry and multiple-entry options, with validity periods ranging from 30 days to one year depending on the category and applicant's circumstances.
+Most visa types offer both single-entry and multiple-entry options, with validity periods ranging from 90 days for short-stay visas to twelve months for long-stay visas depending on the category and applicant's circumstances.

 04